 Instructions

 - In a medium frying pan or saucepan over medium heat, heat the canola oil.
 Add the garlic, onions and chili pepper.
-Cook until softened, about 5 minutes.1 tbsp. canola oil, 2 cloves garlic, ½ cup sweet onion (or yellow onion), 1 Thai red chili pepper
+Cook until softened, about 5 minutes.1 tablespoon canola oil, 2 cloves garlic, ½ cup sweet onion, 1 Thai red chili pepper

 - Heat until the mixture is simmering.
 Reduce the heat to medium-low and simmer for 10 minutes.
 Remove from heat and let cool slightly.